TheCodingDojo/algorithms/schedules/data_structures.md

  * Class to represents a single item of a SinglyLinkedList that can be
  * linked to other Node instances to form a list of linked nodes.
  */
-class Node {
+class ListNode {
   /**
    * Constructs a new Node instance.
 Executed when the 'new' keyword is used.
    * @param {any} data The data to be added into this new instance of a Node.
    *    The data can be anything, just like an array can contain strings,
    *    numbers, objects, etc.
-   * @returns {Node} A new Node instance is returned automatically without
+   * @returns {ListNode} A new Node instance is returned automatically without
    *    having to be explicitly written (implicit return).
    */
   constructor(data) {